chrisatthestudy/Jangam/README.md

 Starting with something simple...

-This is a kind of 'space-invaders' style game, with the player handling a ship which moves horizontally at the bottom of the screen, and asteroids (and maybe other objects) coming down randomly (?) from the top of the screen.
+This is a kind of 'space-invaders' style game, with the player handling a ship which moves horizontally at the bottom of the screen, and asteroids coming down randomly (?) from the top of the screen.
 The player has to avoid getting hit, and to build up a score by mining the asteroids.

 Controls:

 * Right and Left arrow-keys to move
-* Up and Down arrow-keys to select weapons
-* SPACE to fire selected weapon
-* Z to launch a mining unit
+* Up arrow to launch mining-unit
-* Escape key for options/pause/exit
+* Escape key for exit

 Details
 --------------------------------------------------------------------------------